[Edited

 hitting Europe, peasant revolt.

-Frustrated with the French knight's failure to protect them and tired
+Frustrated with the French knight's failure to protect them during

 themselves.